-Dr. Gerstein specializes in cognitive behavioral therapy (CBT) and mindfulness-based treatments.
+Dr. Gerstein specializes in cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and mindfulness-based treatments.
 She has expertise in the treatment of anxiety, mood, personality and behavioral problems.
 Dr. Gerstein works with adolescents and adults, for whom she offers individual, family therapy, and group therapy.
 She has been trained by experts in the fields of CBT, Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT) and mindfulness.

 Dr. Gerstein received her B.A. from the University of Pennsylvania and her Ph.D. in Clinical Psychology from Temple University in 2010.
 At the University of Pennsylvania, Dr. Gerstein worked with Dr. Aaron Beck, the founder of CBT.
 She completed her doctoral dissertation on the development and course of bipolar disorder in adults.
 Dr. Gerstein completed her pre-doctoral internship at Maimonides Medical Center.
 Dr. Gerstein completed her postdoctoral fellowship at The Center for Cognitive and Dialectical Behavioral Therapy (CCDBT), and continued there as a Staff Psychologist until 2015.
 Dr. Gerstein has received extensive training in DBT for self-injury and borderline personality disorder, as well as prolonged exposure for PTSD.
 She also led trainings on using Exposure and Response Prevention (ExRP) for treating OCD.